Phoenix Wrongful Death Lawyer

 - Authorized legal representative (the estate)

-Arizona State Law prohibits siblings, same-sex partners, and common-law spouses from pursuing a wrongful death claim.
+Arizona State Law prohibits siblings and common-law spouses from pursuing a wrongful death claim unless the person is the legal representative of the deceased or the estate.

 It’s Not (Always) Personal